-The ASR Dutch Science Park Fund is classified as a financial product that promotes environmental characteristics within the meaning of Article 8(1) 8(1) of Regulation (EU) 2019/2088.
+The ASR Dutch Prime Retail Fund is classified as a financial product that promotes environmental characteristics within the meaning of Article 8(1) of Regulation (EU) 2019/2088 ("SFDR").

-The Fund promotes the climate and environmental objective climate mitigation, as included in Article 9 of the Taxonomy Regulation, by promoting the stabilisation of greenhouse gas concentrations in the atmosphere consistent with the long-term temperature goal laid down in the Paris Agreement.
+The Fund promotes one of the climate and environmental objectives as included in article 9 of Regulation EU 2020/852 (EU Taxonomy) more specifically the objective 'climate change mitigation' and 'climate change adaptation'.
+The Fund promotes these objectives in its underlying investments, by promoting the stabilisation of greenhouse gas concentrations in the atmosphere consistent with the long-term temperature goal of the Paris Agreement and promoting the resilience of its underlying investments to climate change.
 At the same time, the Fund takes adverse impacts on sustainability into account.
-Details about the SFDR and EU Taxonomy Regulation can be found in the pre-contractual disclosure in the Annex of this report.
+Details about the SFDR and EU Taxonomy can be found in the pre-contractual disclosure in the Annex of this report.

-3 Fund management & manager profile
+3 Fund management& manager profile